awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

   For information about configuring a NAT device, see [NAT](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat.html) in the *Amazon VPC User Guide*\.

-### Resource removed from stack but not deleted\.<a name="troubleshooting-errors-resource-removed-not-deleted"></a>
+### Resource removed from stack but not deleted<a name="troubleshooting-errors-resource-removed-not-deleted"></a>

 During a stack update, CloudFormation has removed a resource from a stack but not deleted the resource\.
 The resource still exists, but is no longer accessible through CloudFormation\.
 This may occur during stack updates where:
 + CloudFormation needs to replace an existing resource, so it first creates a new resource, then attempts to delete the old resource\.
 + You have removed the resource from the stack template, so CloudFormation attempts to delete the resource from the stack\.

-However, there may be cases where CloudFormation cannot delete the resource\.
-For example, if the user does not have permissions to delete a resource of a given type\.
+However, there may be cases where CloudFormation can't delete the resource\.
+For example, if the user doesn't have permissions to delete a resource of a given type\.

 CloudFormation attempts to delete the old resource three times\.
-If CloudFormation cannot delete the old resource, it removes the old resource from the stack and continues updating the stack\.
-When the stack update is complete, CloudFormation issues an `UPDATE_COMPLETE` stack event, but includes a `StatusReason` that states that one or more resources could not be deleted\.
+If CloudFormation can't delete the old resource, it removes the old resource from the stack and continues updating the stack\.
+When the stack update is complete, CloudFormation issues an `UPDATE_COMPLETE` stack event, but includes a `StatusReason` that states that one or more resources couldn't be deleted\.
 CloudFormation also issues a `DELETE_FAILED` event for the specific resource, with a corresponding `StatusReason` providing more detail on why CloudFormation failed to delete the resource\.

 To resolve this situation, delete the resource directly using the console or API for the underlying service\.

 ## Contacting support<a name="contacting-support"></a>

-If you have AWS Premium Support, you can create a technical support case at [https://console\.aws\.amazon\.com/support/home\#/](https://console.aws.amazon.com/support/home#/)\.
+If you have AWS Support, you can create a technical support case at [https://console\.aws\.amazon\.com/support/home\#/](https://console.aws.amazon.com/support/home#/)\.
 Before you contact support, gather the following information:
 + The ID of the stack\.
 You can find the stack ID in the **Overview** tab of the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/)\.
 For more information, see [Viewing AWS CloudFormation stack data and resources on the AWS Management Console](cfn-console-view-stack-data-resources.md)\.
 **Important**
-Do not make changes to the stack outside of AWS CloudFormation\.
+Don't make changes to the stack outside of AWS CloudFormation\.
 Making changes to your stack outside of AWS CloudFormation might put your stack in an unrecoverable state\.
 + Any stack error messages\.
 For information about viewing stack error messages, see the [Troubleshooting guide](#basic-ts-guide) section\.
 + For Amazon EC2 issues, gather the cloud\-init and cfn logs\.
 These logs are published on the Amazon EC2 instance in the `/var/log/` directory\.
 These logs capture processes and command outputs while your instance is setting up\.
 For Windows, gather the EC2Configure service and cfn logs in `%ProgramFiles%\Amazon\EC2ConfigService` and `C:\cfn\log`\.